isthaison/react-native-socket-io-multi-chat/readme.md

 # React Native - Socket IO - Chat

+**Actual todo**
+- Move Messages from state in container to global store
+- Solve reconnecting issues (sometimes disconnecting and getting back to first screen).
+Need to play with it
+- Disable KeyboardAvoidingView for Android
+- Improve Design of settings
+- Make possible to leave the chat

 **13 June 2017**
 In progress!
 I am currently still working on the App.
 My target is to make MVP with possibility to:
 - Join/Leave the chat